MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/other-apis/xamarin.md

 ---
 title: Other Xamarin APIs
-description: Other APIs in the Mobile Center SDK for Xamarin
+description: Other APIs in the App Center SDK for Xamarin
 keywords: sdk
 author: elamalani
 ms.author: emalani